 A sustainability risk is an environmental-, social-, or corporate governance-related event or condition that, should it occur, could cause an actual or potential significant adverse impact on a company's value.
-Accordingly, environmental-, social-, or governance-related events can arise from a company's own business operations as well as from events that occur independently of the company.
-Risks are managed by the inclusion of companies based on a sustainability analysis, exclusion, and engagement in the form of dialogue, and where the fund company also holds directly-owned shares, through active corporate governance.
-The sustainability risks are systematically measured and followed up by the fund company and the fund's risk level is reported in the annual report.
+Accordingly, environmental-related, as well as social-, or governance-related events can arise from a company's own business operations or from events that occur independently of the company.
+The sustainability risks in the fund are systematically measured and followed up.
+The risk is deemed to be low and the actual measurement will be reported in the annual report.